ovrmrw/ngrx-store-simplr/README.md

 ```

 Done!
-Did you notice that you write no actions and no reducers?
+Did you notice that you wrote no actions and no reducers?

 ---